-9. All students need to demonstrate a working knowledge of one or more modern and/or ancient language(s) (other than English, Biblical Hebrew, or Greek), and/or a research tool needed for dissertation writing as determined in consultation with the student's program director and approved by the Programs Committee.
-This requirement must be demonstrated by proficiency exam and completed before taking the comprehensive examinations.
+9. All students need to demonstrate a working knowledge of at least one modern or ancient language(s) (other than English, Biblical Hebrew, or Greek), or a research tool needed for dissertation writing as determined in consultation with the student's program director and the department of the student's area of concentration, and approved by the Programs Committee.
+This requirement must be demonstrated by proficiency exam or by taking a course and completed before taking the comprehensive examinations.